Skip to Content

 • Excessive stress in the home

-• Obsessive compulsive behavior
+• Obsessive-compulsive behavior

 It might seem like introducing a chew toy should solve the problem of puppy biting.
 There are also chew toys that can double as treat dispensers for dogs.
-The best approach is teaching your Pitbull puppy not to bite on your shoes, couch, or table – but instead provide a range of chew toys.

 Consider these two from Amazon for Pitbull puppies:

 • KONG Puppy Toy is made from soft rubber intended for a growing puppy’s teeth and gums but is tough enough to defy a puppy’s natural desire to chew.
-This toy is also multi-functional and can be used as a fetch toy or as a treat-dispensing toy which you can stuff with treats or peanut butter.
+This toy is also multi-functional and can be used as a fetch toy or as a treat-dispensing toy, which you can stuff with treats or peanut butter.

 • Bojafa Puzzle Teething Balls are durable, puncture resistant, and made from Non-Toxic rubber material, yet soft enough to chew.
 I love these balls as they soothe your pups’ gums, help clean teeth, and satisfy their innate desire to chew.
 They also double as puzzle toys that you can stuff with yummy snacks.